fluree/docs.flur.ee/src/content/0.11.0/docs/start/installation.md

 ### Dependencies

-Fluree requires Java 8 (Java 1.8) or above.
+Fluree requires Java Server 8 (Java 1.8) or above.
 To verify that your version of Java, you can type `java -version` in the terminal.

 ### Launching Fluree

 To run Fluree with all the default options, navigate to the directory where you downloaded Fluree in the terminal then launch Fluree with the following command:

-For Mac or Linux systems:
+> For Mac or Linux systems: `./fluree_start.sh`
-`./fluree_start.sh`

-Note that for Windows systems, you have to download a Bash emulator, like [Git For Windows](https://gitforwindows.org/) to properly run Fluree.
+> For Windows systems, you have to download a Bash emulator, like [Git For Windows](https://gitforwindows.org/) to properly run Fluree.
 In your Bash emulator, you can run `./fluree_start.sh` to start Fluree.
-Alternatively on Windows, you can [download Fluree with Chocolatey](#download-fluree-with-chocolatey).
+Alternatively on Windows, you will be able to [download Fluree with Chocolatey](#download-fluree-with-chocolatey).

 When Fluree is done starting up, your terminal will log: